 11. The FRC’s Guidance on Audit Committees should provide a direct assertion of the independence of the internal audit function.

-The Chartered IIA will be hosting six regional events to discuss the policy proposals and how different internal audit departments audit governance.
+The Chartered IIA hosted six regional events to discuss the policy proposals and how different internal audit departments audit governance.